UW-MLGEO/MLGEO2026_Subglacial_Lakes/ESS569_Final_Summary/Final_summary.md

 The training took place over 15 epochs.
 Then, we used our test set to demonstrate the functionality and test the final accuracies.
 Final accuracies were assessed by confusion matrices and dice score, where the dice score indicates the overlap between the true lake masks and the predicted lake mask.

 We attempted to improve the model with a second round of training and testing using data augmentation.
 Our original data set only had 73 training images and all lake-containing samples had the lakes centered in the images.
 We implemented data augmentation by creating patches with different flips, rotations, and cropping to increase our data set to 292 training samples.
-We also lowered the learning rate and combined BCE and Dice loss functions in the training.
+We also lowered the learning rate and combined BCE and dice loss functions in the training.

 ## Results